Photo : Martin Sidorjak

 Every service game in the set was a battle for the Korean, as he faced break points all three times he stepped up to the line and was broken twice as Pospisil forced a third set.

 Pospisil had a chance to take control of the match in the opening game of the decider when he held two break points.
-He sent a lob just long on the first and the let a Hong passing shot go, only for it to drop just inside the baseline.
+He sent a lob just long on the first and then let a Hong passing shot go, only for it to drop just inside the baseline.

 The Korean made him pay in the next game, breaking to love to seize the initiative in the decider.
 It did not last, however, as Pospisil quickly regained his footing, breaking back and levelling the set to 4-4.